 4. Add Micro Bark on top of the soil after planting to create a 1/2 inch to 1 inch layer of mulch.
 This will help the soil stay moist and reduce the amount of water needed to keep your blueberries happy.

-Beginning in the Spring, we recommend fertilizing your blueberries with an acidic fertilizer such as EB Stone Organics Azalea, Camelia & Gardenia Food or EB Stone Cottonseed Meal.
+Beginning in the Spring, we recommend fertilizing your blueberries with an acidic fertilizer such as EB Stone Organics Azalea, Camelia & Gardenia Food.
 This should be done at least once in early Spring (March), once early Summer (June), and once in early Fall (September).
 Blueberries grown in containers may benefit from an additional application of fertilizer during the Spring and Summer months.

 In the Winter months, while the blueberries are dormant, we recommend fertilizing two or three times with EB Stone Ultra Bloom or Master Bloom 0-10-10 & GreenAll F.S.T. (iron, sulfur, manganese, and zinc supplement).
 This will help increase flowering and fruit production in the Spring.